stonepros/stone/doc/stoneadm/services/index.rst

 Disabling automatic deployment of daemons
 =========================================

-Cephadm supports disabling the automated deployment and removal of daemons on a per service basis.
+Stoneadm supports disabling the automated deployment and removal of daemons on a per service basis.
 The CLI supports two commands for this.

 In order to fully remove a service, see :ref:`orch-rm`.